-Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO), eivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or psyable to, the ATO is included with receivables or payables in the statement of financial position id non-current classificatio
+Revenues, explenses and assets are recognited net of the amount of GST except where the amount of GST incurred is not recoverable from the Australian Toxation Office (ATO)

+Receivables and payables are stated indusive of GST receivable or payable.
+The net amount of GST receiverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.

-Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows.
+Cash flows are presented on a gross birsts.
+The GST components of cash flows arbung from investing of thiancing activities which are recoverable from. or payable to, the ATO are presented as operating cash flow b) Current and non-current classification

-The asset or tability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle.
-In the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 months.
-Inventories held for trading are classified as current or non-current based on the Shire's intentions to release for sale c) Rounding off figures d) Comparative figures Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year
+The asset or liability is classified an ourrent if it is repected to be settled within the next 12 monitor, being the Shine's operational cycle.
+In the case of habilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if null expected to be settied within the next 12. months.
+Inventories held for itading are stassified as summit or non-current based on the Shire's intentions to relate for sale c) Rounding off figures d) Comparative figures

-All figures shown in this annual financial report, other then a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars, f) Superannuation The Shire contributes to a number of Superannuation Funds on behalf of. employees.
-All funds to which the Shire contributes are defined contribution plans g) Fair value of assets and liabilities
+All figures shown in this annual financial report, other than a rale in the dollar. are rounded to the nearest dollar.
+Amounts are presented in Australian Dollars e) Budget comparative figures